skip to content

 Blocks 46 and 47

-Blocks 46 and 47 are Risk Service Agreements in which Equinor is a partner with 40% participating interest, Azule Energy, who is the operator, also holds a 40% participating interest and Sonangol owns the remaining 20%.
+Blocks 46 and 47 are Risk Service Agreements in which Equinor is a partner with 40% participating interest.
+The blocks are operated by Azule Energy with a 40% participating interest, while Sonangol owns the remaining 20%.
 The blocks are located in the Lower Congo basin, offshore Angola.

 A partnership for mutual development

 Equinor believes in being a proactive force for growth in the communities where we operate.
-We are responsible neighbours and want to go beyond business transactions and put purpose in what we do.
+We are responsible neighbors and want to go beyond business transactions and put purpose in what we do.

 We think that we can provide valuable operational and technological experience from NCS, increasing value and reducing carbon footprint.